Battling Mold with Water Filters: A Comprehensive Guide

 Water purity test in professional laboratories.

-water purity test will determine the type of mold existing as well as the degree of pollution.
+A water purity test will determine the type of mold existing as well as the degree of pollution.
 Expert water testing laboratories can perform these tests.
 More than 30 distinct species of mold and fungus are detected in your water by specialized laboratories.
 They will present you with a result and remedies within ten days after completing the exam.

 How to Remove Mold from Water Filters?